brunodb3/angular-material/README.md

-# angular-material-firebase-blog
+# angular-material
 by [@brunodb3](https://github.com/brunodb3)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.2.

-This is an open-source blog application built on top of `@angular/cli`, using `firebase` as a database/back-end solution.
+This is an open-source application built on top of `@angular/cli`.

 ## Installing/First steps